Active V Passive Investment Strategies

 What Does EPS Mean And How Do I Calculate It?

-EPS stands for earnings per share in investing.
-Since “earnings” is another word for “profit”, think of it like “profit per share”.
+Defined: EPS stands for earnings per share in investing.
+Earnings is another word for profit, think of it like profit per share.
+EPS can be diluted or basic.

 What Does The Fiscal And Financial Year (FY) Mean?